Who We Are

 Dr. Hoffman manages his solo private practice and has extensive clinical supervision experience.
 Dr. Hoffman is a Fellow of the American Psychological Association.
 He contributes significantly to the scholarly literature on Existential-Humanistic psychology.
 Dr. Hoffman serves on the Board of several scholarly journals and is Editor of the University Professors Press.

-Xochitl Vallejos, Ph.D., LPC, Clinical Supervisor
+Xochitl Vallejos, Ph.D., LPC, Director of Clinical Training

 Dr. V brings over 20 years of dedicated practice in the mental health field to CHIP.
 Throughout her career, she has established and maintained a thriving internship training site, helping to shape the next generation of counseling professionals.